 3. Faith – Thank God I had deveolped a strong sense of Faith and how powerful God is.
 I have always had a special devotion to the Blessed Mother, with whom I now shared her sorrow and pain.
 I keep my eyes focused on God and His promise of eternity, He gave me John for 18 years and 6 weeks.
 I was Blessed beyond measure.

-These are all my reasons "why" I made the choices that I made to help me with the overwhelming grief that comes when you lose a child (or any loved one for that matter).
+These are all my reasons “why” I made the choices that I made to help me with the overwhelming grief that comes when you lose a child (or any loved one for that matter).
 Do what you have to do to get you through each day, bringing you one step closer to being with your child again.
-As of today, February 14, 2015 I am 264 days closer to holding John again.
-Happy Valentine's Day my beautiful boy.
+As of today, January 28, 2018 I am 1,343 days closer to holding John again.
 Mommy loves you with every breath she take and every beat of my heart.